TEDxNTUA/tedxntua2019/docs/structure.md

 * `docs/`
   Project-level documentation needs to be stored here and be written in Markdown.
 Module-specific documentation may be located only in source files.
+* `etc/`
+  Extra files that accompany the project, such as configuration of external tools etc.
 * `project/`
     * `settings/`
       Settings module that reads from *.env* and exports configuration parameters to Django.